KamenBlackRX/AutoBuild/README.md

 autobuild has a installer script called *install.sh* or if you are using windows you can execute *install.exe*, when you execute the script, the same will detect your Host OS and will try install all dependencies automatic.
 If this method fails you can isntall all depencies manualy!

+## Contribuition

+This project is open for anyone to contribute. just make the PR and will be accepted after tests!